 - Keep listening active – always give learners a listening task.

 - Equip your students with intelligent guesswork strategies.

-The most effective listening activities activate prior knowledge with pictures or realia.
-By activating prior knowledge, the children will also review the known vocabulary and pre-teach unknown vocabulary.
-It is important to prepare students for listening by contextualizing the listening practice, to give them listening tasks to create active learning, to use TPR activities, songs and dramatizations.
+The most effective listening activities activate prior knowledge with pictures or realia, review the known vocabulary and pre-teach unknown vocabulary.
+It is also important to prepare students for listening by contextualizing the listening practice, giving them listening tasks to create active learning, to use TPR activities, songs and dramatizations.

-We already mentioned some TPR activities in the form of listen + do, which can be used for listening comprehension.
-The total physical response approach is very useful when it comes to remembering new vocabulary, since the students use their body to remember.
-This creates an active learning environment.
-Learning-by-doing is the most effective activity to check comprehension.
-There are many other ways to check if the learners understood the language.
+We already mentioned some TPR activities in the form of listen + action, which can be used for listening comprehension.
+The total physical response approach is very useful when it comes to remembering new vocabulary since the students use their bodies to remember, and this creates an active learning environment.
+Learning-by-doing is the most effective activity to check comprehension, but there are many ways to check if the learners understood the language.
 Lund (1990, p.259) provided a comprehensive list of ways to check students’ comprehension.
-They include:

 - Listening and doing,

 - Choosing and matching pictures or objects,